MorelAntoine/Unity-Character-Mechanism/README.md

 ### Description

-The Normal Character Mechanism are abstract class to inherit in order to create your own character mechanism.
+The Normal Character Mechanism are abstract class to inherit *(Behaviour and System)* in order to create your own character mechanism.
 The goal of this version is to provide a basic structure of code with reusable conditions, states, transitions and systems ; and standardize all the input information.

 All the sections of the code development of a character is divided into single part in order to offer the most scalable, maintainable and reusable code.